atharvakokatee/atharvakokatee/README.md

-# 👋 Hi, I'm Atharva — Software Engineer | Backpacker
+# 👋 Hi, I'm Atharva Kokate

 I’m a Software Engineer with a passion for building scalable systems and for exploring the world with nothing but a 7kg backpack.
 Whether I’m designing high-performance pipelines or catching the wrong train in a new country, I believe in simplicity, intention, and impact.